Skip to main content

 The short answers readers usually want after the first pass.

 Yes, during a typical intermittent fast, you can consume calorie-free beverages such as water, black coffee, unsweetened tea, and herbal infusions.
 These drinks help with hydration and can suppress hunger without breaking the fasted state.
-It's crucial to avoid anything with calories, including artificial sweeteners in large amounts, as they can trigger an insulin response.
+It's important to avoid anything with calories, including artificial sweeteners in large amounts, as they can trigger an insulin response.

 Sources & References